MithileshGungah/Data-Science-Portfolio/Cognitive Maps Of London In The Age Of Generative AI/README.md

 # Cognitive Maps of London in the Age of Generative AI
-## How Do Multimodal LLMs “See” Cities — and Whose Places Become Visible?
+## How Multimodal LLMs Perceive, Prioritise, and Distort Urban Space

-### Auditing Spatial Bias, Centrality, and Urban Representation in Large Language Models
+### Auditing Spatial Bias, Linguistic Salience, and Geographic Representation in Large Language Models

 ---

 ## Executive Summary (For Recruiters)

 **What this project is**
-A research-driven audit of how multimodal Large Language Models internally represent urban space, using London as a controlled case study.
+A research-driven audit of how multimodal Large Language Models internally represent cities, using London as a controlled case study.

 **Why it matters**
 LLMs increasingly power mapping, navigation, travel, and urban analytics.
-If their internal representations of cities are biased, they can amplify central areas while rendering peripheral communities digitally invisible — reinforcing spatial inequality at scale.
+If their internal “mental maps” are biased, they can systematically amplify central areas while rendering peripheral communities digitally invisible—reinforcing spatial inequality at scale.

-**What I did**
+**What I built**
 - Adapted Stanley Milgram’s urban recognisability experiments to multimodal LLMs
-- Designed a spatial auditing framework using recognisability and visibility metrics
+- Designed a spatial auditing framework using **recognisability** and **visibility** metrics
-- Evaluated borough-level recognition across image and text modalities
+- Evaluated borough-level recognition across **image and text modalities**
+- Applied **NLP-based thematic analysis** to explain *why* certain places are more recognisable
-- Reconstructed AI-generated cognitive maps from model predictions
-- Benchmarked AI spatial perception against known human patterns
+- Reconstructed AI-generated cognitive maps and benchmarked them against human patterns

 **Key findings**
-- Central London boroughs are systematically over-recognised
+- Central London boroughs are consistently over-recognised
-- Peripheral boroughs are frequently misclassified or invisible
+- Peripheral boroughs are frequently misclassified or completely invisible
-- Image and text modalities produce structurally different spatial maps
+- Image-based and text-based reasoning produce structurally different spatial maps
-- Model perception aligns more with digital visibility and affluence than geography alone
+- NLP analysis shows text recognition is driven by themes such as culture, transport, and “vibe,” not physical form alone

 **Skills demonstrated**
-- Research-grade problem framing
 - Multimodal ML evaluation beyond accuracy
+- NLP (embeddings, topic modeling, semantic analysis)
 - Bias and fairness auditing
-- Statistical analysis and metric design
+- Metric design and statistical analysis
-- Python, NLP, and data analysis pipelines
+- Python-based data and evaluation pipelines

 ---

 ## 1. Problem Statement

 Cities are not perceived uniformly.
-Decades of urban psychology research show that **central and symbolically salient areas dominate mental maps**, while peripheral districts fade from memory.
+Urban psychology research shows that **central and symbolically salient areas dominate mental maps**, while peripheral districts fade from memory.

 As Large Language Models increasingly mediate **mapping, navigation, travel, and urban decision-making**, a critical question emerges:

-> **How do AI systems “see” cities — and whose places become visible or invisible as a result?**
+> **How do AI systems “see” cities—and whose places become visible or invisible as a result?**

 This project investigates whether multimodal LLMs replicate, amplify, or reshape human spatial biases when recognising and describing urban space.

 ### Business & Societal Context
 - LLMs are embedded in location-based services, recommendation engines, and urban analytics
 - Uneven digital representation risks reinforcing spatial inequality
 - Borough-level misrepresentation can affect:
   - travel and navigation recommendations
   - cultural and commercial visibility
   - urban planning and smart-city tools
   - fairness in geographic AI systems

 ### Research Objective
 Develop a **replicable spatial auditing framework** that:
 - Measures how LLMs recognise urban areas across image and text
 - Identifies central amplification, peripheral suppression, and attractor effects
 - Reconstructs model-generated cognitive maps
 - Benchmarks AI spatial perception against known human recognisability patterns

 ---

 ## 2. Data Overview

 ### Urban Coverage
 - **Geography:** All 33 boroughs of Greater London
 - **Spatial unit:** Boroughs (authoritative, recognisable, policy-relevant)

 ### Multimodal Inputs

 **Image-based**
 - 495 Google Street View images
 - 15 images per borough
 - Random sampling within borough boundaries
 - Landmarks and transport hubs excluded to avoid trivial cues

 **Text-based**
 - 495 borough-specific sensory descriptions
 - Generated by the model itself
 - Borough names withheld during inference
 - Focus on atmosphere, architecture, people, and movement

 ### Dataset Summary